 According to Australia’s National Asthma Council, the ideal household humidity for humans is between 30 and 50%.
 If the ambient humidity isn’t high enough, we can suffer from problems like asthma.
 Thankfully, Calathea plants can help us achieve the right humidity levels.

-Calatheas are tropical plants that thrive in warm, humid conditions.
+Calatheas thrive in warm, humid conditions.
 As such, Calatheas can raise the ambient humidity within your home.

 11) Calatheas May Help Alleviate Allergies